-Keep the following in mind when handling batteries:
+Keep the following in mind when using and handling the battery pack:

-- Do not short circuit battery terminals. - Do not immerse the Diagnostic Tool or batteries in water, or allow water to enter the unit or battery compartment. - Do not crush, disassemble, or tamper with the batteries. - Do not heat the batteries to over 100°C (212°F), or dispose of them in a fire.
+- Do not short circuit battery terminals. - Do not immerse the Diagnostic Tool or battery pack in water, or allow water to enter the unit or battery compartment. - Do not crush, disassemble, or tamper with the battery pack. - Do not heat the battery pack to over 100°C (212°F), or dispose of it in a fire. - Do not expose the battery pack to excessive physical shock or vibration. - Keep the battery pack out of reach of children. - Do not use a battery pack that appears to have suffered abuse or damage. - Store the battery pack in a cool, dry, well ventilated area.